pymupdf/PyMuPDF-Optional-Material/docs/page.rst

       This example puts the same image on every page of a document:

       >>> doc = fitz.open(...)
       >>> rect = fitz.Rect(0, 0, 50, 50)       # put thumbnail in upper left corner
-      >>> pix = fitz.Pixmap("some.jpg")    # an image file
+      >>> img = open("some.jpg", "rb").read()  # an image file
       >>> for page in doc:
-              page.insertImage(rect, pixmap = pix)
+              page.insertImage(rect, stream = img)
       >>> doc.save(...)

       Notes:

       1. If that same image had already been present in the PDF, then only a reference will be inserted.
 This of course considerably saves disk space and processing time.
 But to detect this fact, existing PDF images need to be compared with the new one.
-This is achieved by storing an MD5 code for each image in a table and only compare the new image's code against its entries.
-Generating this MD5 table, however, is done only when triggered by the first image insertion - which therefore may have an extended response time.
+This is achieved by storing an MD5 code for each image in a table and only compare the new image's code against the table entries.
+Generating this MD5 table, however, is done only when doing the first image insertion - which therefore may have an extended response time.

       2. You can use this method to provide a background image for the page, like a copyright, a watermark or a background color.
 Or you can combine it with ``searchFor()`` to achieve a textmarker effect.